partiallyordered/mojaloop-cli/README.md

 ### TODO
 - rename: mojo?
+- Allow lower-case currencies?
+They do "anchor" the commands a little, give them sort of a "reference point", in the same way as an upper-case letter does at the beginning of a sentence.
+But they're mildly annoying to type in upper-case.
+Perhaps it's up to the user to "anchor" their commands, or not.
 - a "currency" mode, where the user sets an environment variable and no longer needs to supply currency arguments.
 This could be handy, because it's not infrequent to operate a switch in a single currency